Faculty Handbook: Vancouver Campus

 Relationships with Other Employees and Students

-As a faculty member, you must not participate in a consensual romantic and/or sexual relationship with any student who is enrolled in any of your classes or is under your authority.
-Situations of authority include, but are not limited to: teaching, formal mentoring or advising; supervision of research and employment of a student as a research or teaching assistant; exercising substantial responsibility for grades, honors, or degrees; and involvement in disciplinary action related to the student.
+As a faculty member, you must not participate in a consensual romantic and/or sexual relationship with any student enrolled in your classes or is under your authority.
+Situations of authority include but are not limited to: teaching, formal mentoring or advising; supervision of research and employment of a student as a research or teaching assistant; exercising substantial responsibility for grades, honours, or degrees; and involvement in disciplinary action related to the student.
 You are also discouraged from participating in this type of relationship with any student not under your authority.
 You should also not participate in a consensual romantic and/or sexual relationship with anyone who is subject to your supervision or evaluation.
 There is a power differential in these relationships that could compromise your ability to perform your job duties in an unbiased manner.
-In addition, there is a danger that the consensual nature of the relationship could later be interpreted as nonconsensual and therefore create a potential for a claim of sexual harassment.
+In addition, there is a danger that the consensual nature of the relationship could later be interpreted as non-consensual, creating a potential for a claim of sexual harassment.

 Research with Human or Nonhuman Subjects

-In order to conduct any research with either human or nonhuman subjects, including survey and interview research, you must first have your research plan approved by the appropriate Institutional Review Board (IRB) for human subjects, or the Institutional Animal Care and Use Committee (IACUC) for nonhuman subjects.
-In addition, all individuals involved in human subject research (investigators and support staff, faculty and students) must first receive training in basic human subject protection.
-For further information, please contact OSPAR at 516.686.7737 or dgrzan@nyit.edu.
+To conduct any research with human or nonhuman subjects, including survey and interview research, you must first have your research plan approved by the New York Tech Institutional Review Board (IRB) for human subjects, or the NYITCOM Institutional Animal Care and Use Committee (IACUC) for nonhuman subjects.
+In addition, all individuals involved in human subject research (investigators and support staff, faculty, and students) must first receive basic human subject protection training.
+For further information, please contact OSPAR at 516.686.7737 or grants@nyit.edu.

-All employees are expected to follow New York Tech's Social Media Guidelines for professional and personal use when creating or contributing to blogs wikis, social networks, virtual worlds, or any other kind of social media.
+All employees, including faculty, are expected to follow New York Tech's Social Media Guidelines for professional and personal use when creating or contributing to blogs wikis, social networks, virtual worlds, or any other kind of social media.
 It is your sole individual responsibility to ensure ongoing compliance.

 Travel

-New York Institute of Technology, Vancouver uses "New York Tech" as its shortened name on all official communications, and all faculty should do the same.
-The Vancouver-specific university logo should also be used on all publications and letterheads.
-To understand proper use of the logo in print and digital communications and/or to download letterhead or logos, refer to the DIY Toolkit from the Office of Strategic Communications.
+New York Institute of Technology uses "New York Tech" as its shortened name on all official communications, and all faculty should do the same.
+The Vancouver-specific logo should also be used on all publications and letterheads.
+To understand proper use of the logo in print and digital communications and/or to download letterhead or logos, refer to the DIY Toolkit from Strategic Communications.

-Faculty must maintain their official New York Tech bio, accomplishments, and profile picture up to date.
-Faculty must enter bio changes and requests for official business cards and promotional materials on the Strategic Communications Requests webpage.
+Faculty must maintain their official New York Tech bio, accomplishments, and profile picture.
+Faculty must submit bio changes and requests for official business cards and promotional materials via Strategic Communications web forms.

-Each year in August, Vancouver will issue a call for research proposals.
-The proposals will be reviewed in September with awards granted in early October.
-Proposals will be evaluated by a Vancouver research grant committee.
+The Vancouver Research Grant is focused on encouraging more faculty to engage in research, from beginners to well-established researchers.
+Each year in February, the Vancouver campus issues a call for research proposals.
+The proposals will be reviewed in June, with awards granted in early July.
+A Vancouver research grant committee will evaluate proposals.
 The grant committee will be formed as a subcommittee of the administrative team.
 The application form is available for download in Appendix 2.
-Successful applicants are required to submit a final report (or interim report if the project is multi-year) by June 1 of the following calendar year.
+Successful applicants must submit a final report (or interim report if the project is multi-year) by June 1 of the following calendar year.

 Appendices